 Synthetic Testing

-In this article, we take a look at synthetic testing, which is testing done on our terms.
+In this paragraph, we take a look at synthetic testing, which is testing done on our terms.
 It consists of the server testing part and complex metrics, which we will discuss in more detail.

 We recommend using JMeter, a remarkable load testing tool, to test server performance.

 Complex metrics measure how a website behaves in a real browser, which is exactly what a client sees, including network parameters, device type.
-We suggest you familiarize yourself with WebPageTest and Lighthouse.

 Each system has two types of applications: